 Most people conceptualize data as numeric information and think of R as a language for statistical computing.
-R is really good at that, but there are many programs for doing statistics.
-A lot of people use R because of its graphical powers — not just for visualizations of data, but also for mathematical concepts and relations (e.g., functions), different kinds of charts and diagrams (e.g., riskyr), decision trees (e.g., FFTrees), and computational artwork (e.g., the creative experiments at Fronkonstin).
+R is really good at that, of course, but there are many tools for doing statistics.
+An alternative motivation for using R relies on its immense graphical powers — not just for visualizations of data, but also for defining colors, illustrating mathematical constructs, designing charts and diagrams, and even creating computational artwork (e.g., the creative experiments at Fronkonstin).

 Recommended background readings for this chapter include: